janhonkys/Binary_tree/README.md

 - **Simple console output**: Results of tree operations are displayed in the console.

 ## Testing (JUnit)
-- JUnit is used to write and run tests for the application, ensuring the correctness of various functionalities.....
+- JUnit is used to write and run tests for the application, ensuring the correctness of various functionalities.